RichardAth/Projects/BigIntCalculator/readme.txt

 B. Test whether the number is prime:
    If it is a Carmichael number factorise it using a specific algorithm.
    If it is prime mark it as such.
+   Otherwise either:
+      factorise it using Msieve.
+Using modified Msieve that makes more use of elliptic curve factorisation than the standard version (even with the e option) does, this is nearly always the fastest for larger numbers that would use SIQS for factorisation.
-   Otherwise factorise it using ECM, SIQS and Lehman algorithms.
+      or factorise it using built-in ECM, SIQS and Lehman algorithms.
 SIQS is only used for numbers between 30 and 95 digits.

 The factoriser is essentially DAs program, with an interface function that converts